deegsca-org/bqm2/README.md

 - execute those queries in the correct order
 - and save the results of each query in datasets and tables of your choosing.
 - change those queries and re-run and only re-execute that query AND any of its dependants.
+- load and extract gcs data to and from tables

 # Requirements
 - Google project and access to bigquery and preferably cloud storage